Morton Halperin: Awards

 In 1985 he won a MacArthur Foundation fellowship.

 He was a partial writer of The Lawless State, which documents the surveillance techniques and crimes of the U.S. government during the Cold War.

 Boards

-Halperin is the chairman of the Community of Democracies, Civil Society Pillar International Steering Committee and he is chairman of the board of JStreet.
+Halperin is the chairman of the Community of Democracies, Civil Society Pillar International Steering Committee and he is chairman of the advisory council of the board of directors of J Street.
 He also serves on the boards of ONE and ONE Action.